I bring you, in no particular order, the Seven Wonders of Japan.

-Kiyomizu-dera is a Tendi Buddhist temple in Kyoto, and is one of the oldest and best known temples in an historic city filled with temples.
+Kiyomizu-dera is a Tendi Buddhist temple in Kyoto and is one of the oldest and best-known temples in a historic city filled with temples.
 The current building was built in 1633 by the third Tokugawa shogun and temples on the location date back to 798.
 Situated on Mount Otowa, Kiyomizu offers a stunning view of the surrounding area.

 Kiyomizu gets its name from a nearby 13m waterfall.
 People would often jump off the temple into the water below (a practice which is now banned).
 “Jumping from Kiyomizu Temple” has become a saying in Japan for doing something daring.